Snow Leopard Jomolhari Trek

 Drive to Paro - Shana - begin trek to Thongdu Zam

-From Thimphu, we drive to Paro and continue north till Drugyal Dzong (2hrs).
-Stop briefly to visit the ruins of Drugyal Dzong fortress.
-Then we drive for another 1.5 hour or so along the dirtroad, passing through farmlands with traditional stone houses to Shana Zam (2850m).
-We also gain our first views of the summit of Jomolhari.
+From Thimphu, we will drive to Paro and continue north until we reach Drugyal Dzong.
+We will briefly stop to view the Drugyal Dzong fortress, which is currently being rebuilt.
+Following this, we will continue our journey for another hour or so along a dirt road, passing through farmlands adorned with traditional stone houses until we reach Shana Zam at an elevation of 2850 meters.
+Along the way, we will also be treated to our first views of the majestic summit of Jomolhari.
+(Total 3hrs drive)

 Trek to Soi Thangthanka